 This dish is perfect when you don’t have time to nip the shops, using flavours that most of us already have in our kitchen cupboard/fridge – garlic, coriander, chilli and spring onions.

-These powerful and aromatic ingredients result in a wonderfully flavoursome dish sending your taste buds into overdrive and I create a batch without the chilli the kids gobble up!
+These powerful and aromatic ingredients result in a wonderfully flavoursome dish sending your taste buds into overdrive and I create a batch without the chilli for kids and with for the husband!

 Prawn (or shrimp) egg-fried rice, with garlic, coriander, chilli and spring onions